StarCraft is now free, nearly 20 years after its release

 Kickstarter launches a ‘request for projects’ program

-Have you always wanted to check out that StarCraft game you’d heard so much about, but somehow managed to go nearly twenty years without buying a copy?
+Have you always wanted to check out that StarCraft game you’d heard so much about, but somehow managed to go nearly 20 years without buying a copy?

 Good news!
 Nearly two decades after its 1998 release, StarCraft is now free.
 Legally!

 Blizzard has just released the original game — plus the Brood War expansion — for free for both PC and Mac.
 You can find it here.
-Up until a few weeks ago, getting the game with its expansion would’ve cost $10-15 bucks.
+Up until a few weeks ago, getting the game with its expansion would’ve cost $10-15.

-The company says they’ve also used this opportunity to improve the game’s anti-cheat system, add “improved compatibility” with Windows 7, 8.1, and 10, and fix a few long lasting bugs.
+The company says they’ve also used this opportunity to improve the game’s anti-cheat system, add “improved compatibility” with Windows 7, 8.1 and 10 and fix a few long-lasting bugs.

 So why now?
 The company is about to release a remastered version of the game in just a few months, its graphics/audio overhauled for modern systems.
 Once that version hits, the original will probably look a bit ancient by comparison — so they might as well use it to win over a few new fans, right?